-The correct colour coded anode for the water supply being used must be selected and fitted to the water heater for the Rheem warranty to apply to the water heater cylinder (refer to "Water Supplies" on page 12 and the Anode Selection chart on page 12).
+The correct colour coded anode for the water supply being used must be selected and fitted to the water heater for the Rheem warranty to apply to the water heater cylinder.
+Refer to "Water Supplies" on page 16 and the Anode Selection table on page 16.
 The black anode is typically fitted as standard.